Global Expansion Guide

 Awards, enterprise agreements, and other registered agreements provide employees with paid and unpaid rest periods and meal breaks.

-Taking the Retail Industry Modern Award 2020 as an example, for full-time employees, in workplaces where at least 15 employees work on a regular basis each week, the employer must not require the employee to work more than 19 days within every four-week period.
+For example, under the Retail Industry Modern Award 2020, for full-time employees in workplaces with at least 15 employees regularly working each week, the employer must not require an employee to work more than 19 days within any four-week period.

 Overtime Compensation and Exemption